Regime-Adaptive Risk Management for Futures Traders: Position Sizing and Stop Placement Across Market States

 Detecting Regime Transitions #

-The regime itself is less important than the transition.
 Most bad trades happen in the first bars of a regime shift.
 Two signals together provide early warning:

 ADX slope turning positive.
 When ADX has been below 20 for multiple bars and then starts rising — even still below 20 — that's a potential trend emerging.
 Don't add new mean-reversion positions.
 Start tightening stops on existing range trades.
 Wait for confirmation (ADX above 20 and holding for 2-3 bars before switching strategies).

 ATR expanding simultaneously.
 If ADX slope turns up and ATR percentile rank also rises (say, from 30th to 55th in a few bars), the probability of a regime transition is much higher.
 This combination — rising ADX slope plus expanding ATR — is the clearest pre-trend signal available from standard indicators.
-The market is preparing for a move before most price action confirms it.

 The anti-flicker rule: require the new regime to hold for 2-3 bars before switching strategies.
 False regime signals cluster near the 20 and 25 threshold levels — the confirmation buffer prevents costly strategy switches on noise, especially in the transition zone where ADX oscillates across boundaries repeatedly.